m4theus4ndr4de/house_rocket/README.md

 <h3>The tools to be created:</h3>

-<p align="justify">An interactive dashboard in which it is possible to filter the data according to the CEO requirements and explore more about it.</p>
+<p align="justify">An interactive dashboard in which it is possible to filter the data according to the CEO requirements and explore more about it.
+The dashboard was created using the Python package called Streamlit.
+It is available on Streamlit Cloud <a href="https://m4theus4ndr4de-insights-real-state-nego-house-rocket-app-po1u4u.streamlit.app/" target="_blank">here</a>.</p>
-<p align="justify">Crate a few insights about the dataset telling if they are true or false.</p>
+<p align="justify">Create a few insights about the dataset telling if they are true or false.</p>

 <h2>2.
 Dataset Attributes</h2>